matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 class Deployer {

   /**
     * @param hre Hardhat runtime environment.
 This object is provided to scripts by hardhat itself.
     * @param zkWallet The wallet which will be used to deploy the contracts.
     */
   constructor(hre: HardhatRuntimeEnvironment, zkWallet: zk.Wallet)

   /**
     * Created a `Deployer` object on ethers.Wallet object.
     *
     * @param hre Hardhat runtime environment.
 This object is provided to scripts by hardhat itself.
     * @param ethWallet The wallet which will be used to deploy the contracts.
     */
   static fromEthWallet(hre: HardhatRuntimeEnvironment, ethWallet: ethers.Wallet)

   /**
     * Loads an artifact and verifies that it was compiled by `zksolc\.
     *
     * @param contractNameOrFullyQualifiedName The name of the contract.
     *   It can be a bare contract name (e.g. "Token") if it's
     *   unique in your project, or a fully qualified contract name
     *   (e.g. "contract/token.sol:Token") otherwise.
     *
     * @throws Throws an error if a non-unique contract name is used,
     *   indicating which fully qualified names can be used instead.
     *
     * @throws Throws an error if an artifact was not compiled by `zksolc`.
     */
   public async loadArtifact(
     contractNameOrFullyQualifiedName: string
   ): Promise<ZkSyncArtifact>

   /**
     * Estimates the price of calling a deploy transaction in a certain fee token.
     *
     * @param artifact The previously loaded artifact object.
     * @param constructorArguments List of arguments to be passed to the contract constructor.
-   * @param feeToken Address of the token to pay fees in.
-If not provided, defaults to ETH.
     *
-   * @returns Calculated fee in wei of the corresponding fee token.
+    * @returns Calculated fee in ETH wei.
     */
   public async estimateDeployFee(
     artifact: ZkSyncArtifact,
-    constructorArguments: any[],
+    constructorArguments: any[]
-    feeToken?: string,
   ): Promise<ethers.BigNumber>

   /**
     * Sends a deploy transaction to the zkSync network.
     * For now, it will use defaults for the transaction parameters:
     * - fee amount is requested automatically from the zkSync server.
     *
     * @param artifact The previously loaded artifact object.
     * @param constructorArguments List of arguments to be passed to the contract constructor.
     * @param overrides Optional object with additional deploy transaction parameters.
+    * @param additionalFactoryDeps Additional contract bytecodes to be added to the factory dependencies list.
     *
     * @returns A contract object.
     */
   public async deploy(
     artifact: ZkSyncArtifact,
     constructorArguments: any[],
-    overrides?: Overrides
+    overrides?: Overrides,
+    additionalFactoryDeps?: ethers.BytesLike[],
   ): Promise<zk.Contract>

   /**